 While she remains producing unique pieces tailored to benefit the interior of the client, the focus is now more design orientaited.

-Recent work will be presented in the HOUSE OF DETENTION
+Recent work will be presented at

 The venue is open from 10am-9pm every day during CDW.